Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Former Secretary of State

-No medical or technology expertise.
-Age 90+ when appointed.
+No medical or tech expertise.
+Was 90+ when appointed.
+Nobel Peace Prize though, so.

 George Shultz